Benefit Packages

-Israel to African nations: take our asylum seekers and we will give you arms
+Israel to African nations: take our asylum seekers and we will give you arms.

-In the last few days more details have come to light about Israel’s operation to deport African asylum seekers back to the continent, to whichever country wants to take them in exchange for “benefit packages.”
+Over the last few days more details have come to light about Israel’s operation to deport African asylum seekers back to the continent, to whichever country wants to take them in exchange for “benefit packages.”
 On Tuesday Israeli newspaper Yedioth Ahronoth published an article in Hebrew, followed by a slightly different English version on its website revealing that the Israeli government is about to close a deal with at least three African countries to provide them with the “benefits packages” in exchange to absorbing thousands of asylum seekers from Africa who currently reside in Israel.
 Israel’s chief negotiator for the talks was the former senior Mossad official, Hagai Hadas, appointed by the Prime Minister, Benjamin Netanyahu.

 In the article–the Hebrew version is headlined “‘Arms for infiltrators'” (refugees and asylum seekers are routinely referred to as infiltrators in Israeli media)–the package is described by a senior official as containing security aid, including Israeli arms and military knowledge and training.
 These, along with a grant that will be given to the deportees, “will contribute to the economies of those countries.”